 Energy-efficient windows have:

-- special coatings (known as low emissivity coatings, or “low-E glass”) and insulated frames and sashes which will reduce the cold transfer from outside and condensation on the glass.
+- special coatings (known as low emissivity coatings, or “low-E glass”) and insulated frames and sashes which will reduce heat loss and thus condensation from forming on the window unit.

 - more glazing (panes of glass) for better exterior noise reduction and even more energy savings.